cfHxqA/Mission-Chief.Bot/README.md

 # Mission-Chief.Bot ![status](https://badgen.net/badge/Status/Proof/green) ![version](https://badgen.net/badge/Version/2.2.2.4/) [![Discord](https://img.shields.io/discord/365129052832530433.svg?label=BotNix&logo=discord&logoColor=ffffff&color=7389D8&labelColor=6A7EC2)](https://discord.gg/8FMzSRJ) [![Discord](https://img.shields.io/discord/572882995917226049.svg?label=Leitstellenspiel-Bot&logo=discord&logoColor=ffffff&color=7389D8&labelColor=6A7EC2)](https://discord.gg/ShjPccq)

-It is a helper that drives progress in the game!
-Not only work on missions, but also deliver prisoners and patients!
+A little helper if the patients, prisoners or missions are too many ... for you! :wink:

 > Possible to send missing vehicles to existing or new missions?<br>
 > <ins>No problem</ins>! „_You can only send the vehicles within a defined radius, for alliance missions or leave it alone!_“